kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 -->

 - [x] Metrics
-  Values of each label are not thorough, picking up some example values which is related to this feature SLI.
+  Values of each label are not exhaustive; we are providing some example values that are related to this feature's SLI.
   **Existing metrics:**
     - Metric name: workqueue
         - Type: Gauge/Counter (multiple workqueue metrics)
         - Labels: `name` ("resource_claim")
-        - Description: Multiple workqueue metrics including adds, depth, duration, and retries handled by workqueue
+        - SLI Usage: Monitor workqueue depth and duration to detect resource claim processing bottlenecks.
+High depth or duration values indicate potential performance issues in resource claim handling that could affect pod scheduling times.
     - Metric name: scheduler_pending_pods
         - Type: Gauge
         - Labels: `queue` ("active", "backoff", "unschedulable", "gated")
-        - Description: Number of pending pods, by the queue type. 'active' means number of pods in activeQ; 'backoff' means number of pods in backoffQ; 'unschedulable' means number of pods in unschedulablePods that the scheduler attempted to schedule and failed; 'gated' is the number of unschedulable pods that the scheduler never attempted to schedule because they are gated
+        - SLI Usage: Track increases in 'unschedulable' queues to identify when extended resource availability is preventing pod scheduling.
+Sustained high values may indicate resource constraint issues or misconfigurations.
     - Metric name: scheduler_plugin_execution_duration_seconds
         - Type: Histogram
         - Labels: `plugin` ("NodeResourcesFit", "DynamicResources"), `extension_point`, `status`
-        - Description: Duration for running a plugin at a specific extension point
+        - SLI Usage: Monitor latencies for NodeResourcesFit and DynamicResources plugins to ensure the extended resource integration doesn't introduce performance regressions.
-        - We need to monitor NodeResourcesFit, because this feature implicitly affects its filtering phase.
+        - We need to monitor NodeResourcesFit because this feature implicitly affects its filtering phase.
     - Metric name: scheduler_pod_scheduling_sli_duration_seconds
         - Type: Histogram
         - Labels: `attempts`
-        - Description: E2e latency for a pod being scheduled, from the time the pod enters the scheduling queue and might involve multiple scheduling attempts
+        - SLI Usage: Track end-to-end scheduling performance for pods using extended resources.

 **Updating metrics:**
 - Metric name: resourceclaim_controller_resource_claims
     - Type: Gauge
-    - Labels: `admin_access` , `allocated`, `source` ("extended-resource", "resource-claim-template")
+    - Labels: `admin_access`, `allocated`, `source` ("extended-resource", "resource-claim-template")
-    - Description: Number of ResourceClaims
+    - SLI Usage: Monitor the ratio of allocated vs. total resource claims filtered by `source="extended-resource"` to track resource utilization.
+A low ratio of allocated claims may indicate DRA driver or resource claim controller issues.
-    - `source` label is newly added.
+    - The `source` label is newly added.
 It can be determined based on the `resource.kubernetes.io/extended-resource-claim` annotation of resource claims.

 **New metrics:**
 - Metric name: scheduler_resourceclaim_creates_total
     - Type: Counter
     - Labels: `status` ("failure", "success")
-    - Description: Total number of resource claim creation attempts by the scheduler
+    - SLI Usage: Calculate success rate to monitor the reliability of automatic resource claim creation.
+High failure rates indicate potential issues with extended resource configuration.
-    - Because the resource claim is created in scheduler, we need a different one from `resourceclaim_controller_creates_total`.
+    - Because the resource claim is created in the scheduler, we need a different metric from `resourceclaim_controller_creates_total`.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?